eunchangchoi/eunchangchoi.github.io/index.md

  <strong> CONSULTING & ADVICES</strong> <br>
 ▪ Chief Data Ethics Officer, a qualified <a href="https://www.dataq.or.kr/www/sub/a_06.do"> Advanced Data Analytics Semi-Professional</a>, in <a href="https://labbit.kr/"> LABBIT,</a> a growth hacking company<br>
+▪ Mentoring for 2021 APrIGF Fellows,<a href="https://ap.rigf.asia/"> Asia Pacific Regional Internet Governance Forum(APrIGF)</a> <br>
-▪ Asian Pacific Table-top Exercise on the Human Element in Autonomous Weapon Systems,<a href="http://unidir.org"> UNDIR </a> (Feb.
+▪ Panelist, Asian Pacific Table-top Exercise on the Human Element in Autonomous Weapon Systems,<a href="http://unidir.org"> UNDIR </a> (Feb.
 2021)<br>
-▪ Building an Ethical Framework for Designing Home Healthcare AI Robotics, Seoul National University of Education (April, 2021)<br>
+▪ Consultated about Building an Ethical Framework for Designing Home Healthcare AI Robotics, Seoul National University of Education (April, 2021)<br>
-▪ Consultation on Infodemic Scenarios of Disasters, The National Disaster Management Research Institute (May, 2020)<br>
+▪ Consultated about Infodemic Scenarios of Disasters for The National Disaster Management Research Institute (May, 2020)<br>
 ▪ <a href="https://soundcloud.com/zion-lee-310060380/digikorea#t=22:52">'S.Korea's COVID 19 Contact Tracing, Legality, and Privacy Risk'</a> Interview with Sciences Po, France(Nov.2020) <br>
-▪ 'Autonomous Systems, Robustness, and Data' Interview with United Nations Institute for Disarmament Research (Nov.2020)<br>
+▪ Panelist, 'Autonomous Systems, Robustness, and Data' Interview with United Nations Institute for Disarmament Research (Nov.2020)<br>
-▪ Consulted about Deepfake on behalf of the Korea Communications Commission (Nov.
+▪ Consulted about Deepfake for <a href="https://https://www.kcc.go.kr/user/ehpMain.do"> the Korea Communications Commission </a>(Nov.
 2019)<br>
+▪ Consulted about Global Perspective on AI Ethics <a href="https://www.kisdi.re.kr/"> Korea Information Society Development Institute </a>(Sept.
+2019)<br>
-▪ The Editorial Board of <a href="https://aipolicyexchange.org/"> AI Policy Exchange </a><br>
+▪ Served for the Editorial Board of <a href="https://aipolicyexchange.org/"> AI Policy Exchange </a><br>
-▪ The Expert Council of Robot Ethics at <a href="https://kiria.org/eng"> Korea Institute for Robot Industry Advancement</a> <br>
+▪ Member, the Expert Council of Robot Ethics at <a href="https://kiria.org/eng"> Korea Institute for Robot Industry Advancement</a> <br>
-▪ The Technical Committee on <a href="https://www.ieee-ras.org"> Robot Ethics in IEEE Robotcs & Automation Society </a><br>
+▪ Member, The Technical Committee on <a href="https://www.ieee-ras.org"> Robot Ethics in IEEE Robotcs & Automation Society </a><br>
 ▪ Multi-Stakeholder Steering Group(MSG), <a href="https://ap.rigf.asia/"> Asia Pacific Regional Internet Governance Forum(APrIGF)</a> <br>
   <br>
  <strong> IN THE NEWS & INTERVIEWS</strong> <br>